angelleye/paypal-woocommerce/readme.txt

 * If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
 Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
 They can confirm which one you need to use.

 == Changelog ==

+= 1.1.3 - 04/23/2014 =
+* Feature - Adds a notice if you try to activate on an incompatible version of WooCommerce.

 = 1.1.2 - 04/23/2014 =
 * Fix - Removes PHP warnings/notices from PayPal Express Checkout review page.